gasolin/blog/source/_posts/current-progress-of-netmonitor-html.md

 netmonitor -- chrome-rdp --> Node[Node.js]
 {% endmermaid %}

-Since Debugger.html's pure web stack nature, you can imagine one day the debugger.html can be embedded into some editors(Atom, Visual Studio Code) as plugins, or even in other browsers!
+Since Debugger.html's pure web stack nature, you can imagine one day the debugger.html can be embedded into some editors(Atom, Visual Studio Code) as plugins, or even in other browsers!😇

 {% mermaid %}
 graph LR